Pakistani court suspends the corruption conviction and sentence of former Prime Minister Imran Khan

 Although he will face a retrial in due course, the ruling will enable Khan, 70, to contest the upcoming parliamentary elections.
 Khan has denied the charges, insisting he did not violate any rules.

-The Islamabad High Court also granted bail for Khan, but it was not immediately clear if he will be released as he also faces a multitude of other charges brought since his ouster through a no-confidence vote in the parliament in April 2022.
+The Islamabad High Court also granted bail for Khan, but his detention will continue at least until Wednesday because of his arrest in another case for allegedly revealing official secrets.

+It was not immediately clear if he will be released at all as he faces a multitude of other charges brought since his ouster through a no-confidence vote in the parliament in April 2022.

 Khan lawyer Shoaib Shaheen said the Islamabad High Court issued a brief verbal order and a written ruling will be issued later.
 Khan was convicted and sentenced earlier this month by a court that found him guilty of concealing assets after selling state gifts he received while in office.